gardenlinux/gardenlinux-nvidia-installer/README-developers.md

 4. Update the "Supported versions" section in `README.md` by running `python3 list_versions.py` and replacing the output in the README with the new output.
 5. Commit the changes to `helm/gpu-operator-values.yaml` and `README.md` and create a pull request.
-6. Create a new GitHub release from `main` using the new version number.
-7. Generate a build matrix based on the dimensions in `versions.yaml`.
+6. Generate a build matrix based on the dimensions in `versions.yaml`.
-8. For each combination of dimensions in the build matrix:
+7. For each combination of dimensions in the build matrix:

    * If this is a patch release, check if the image for that combination already exists in the registry for the previous release.
 If it does: pull that image, tag with the current release and push.

    * Otherwise, build the driver tarballs and container image, tag with the current release and push the image to the registry.
-9. Once the image building and pushing is complete (which may require somre retries if there are many combinations in the build matrix), an admin can merge the PR created in step 5 to `main` to update the Helm values and README with the new version number and supported versions, and users looking at `main` will now see examples with the new version number.
+8. Once the image building and pushing is complete (which may require somre retries if there are many combinations in the build matrix), an admin can merge the PR created in step 5 to `main` to update the Helm values and README with the new version number and supported versions, and users looking at `main` will now see examples with the new version number.
     Note that the release process will not trigger from this PR merge because the release workflow ignores changes to these files.
+9. When the version update PR is merged, create a new GitHub release from `main` using the new version number.

 ### Version update nightly job